Cooper315315/music_copyright/README.md

 This application also comes with 2 additional items below:

-- A database - **music_database.db**, which stores the data related in the application.
+- A database - **music_database.db**, which stores the data related to the application.

-- A log file – **access.log**, which records all activities conducted by all users.
+- A log file – **access.log**, which records all activities taken in the application.

 ## 2. Security Features